fooplugins/FooTable/README.md

 - Updated paging component to expose some previously private properties to make setting a custom count label element easier.
 - Fixed issue where the filtering components `min` option was not being applied.
 - Fixed the paging components' `countFormat` option placeholder `{TR}` to correctly reflect filtered rows.
+- Fixed preinit unhandled exception if the `table` the plugin is initialized on has no `class` attribute.
+- Fixed issue with the individual components .ZIP missing the `footable.core.bootstrap.min.css` and `footable.core.standalone.min.css` minified files.

 ### 3.1.1